ChanceHerriage/jquery-quiz/README.md

 > If true, a counter will be shown displaying the current
 > question and how many questions there are.
 The output
 > of the counter can be customized using `counterFormat`.

+`nextQuestionScrollToTop: boolean [default: true]`
+> If true, will automatically scroll to top of quiz
+> when the user proceeds to the next quesiton.

 `counterFormat: string [default: '%current/%total']`
 > Specify the counter format.
 The placehoder `%current`